Unthrottled/ultra-marathon/content/reflections/durationnotgood.md

 and sense of purpose.
 In the end, it was done just to say, "I did it."
 I had no desire for the expected outcome, and ended up despising the whole thing in the end.

-Most of this is because of the attitude I had adopted and explained in the last section.
+Most of this was due to the attitude I had adopted and explained in the last section.
 Not saying that the attitude is bad, more that it is **really** important to figure out the goal and the answer to **"So what?"** before starting.
 I fell into this trap, because the _so what_ answer was lost and the project continued.